BOOKS: AVAILABILITY...AND REVIEWS

 Snipers at War.
 A specially-written history of snipers and sniping, this traces a fascinating story from the first projectile weapons, such as the bow, by way of the technological advances of the nineteenth century to the specially-developed rifles of two world wars and today’s high-tech weapons with their computer-controlled micro-electronic sights.

 The book is newly published, so, to date, there have only been a couple of reviews.
-There’s a short five-star mention on Amazon, but I particularly liked the one that has appeared on historicbattlefieldtours.com
+There are now two five-star mentions on Amazon, but I particularly liked the one that has appeared on historicbattlefieldtours.com

 “...Snipers at War is a detailed history of snipers on the battlefield. it deals with many aspects of sniping such as equipment and tactics used.
 Snipers at War describes the start of snipers on the battlefield until the present day.